jarsnow/pogo_godot/README.md

 `9.
 OPTIONAL: Adjust parameters (mutation rate, which agents are selected for reproduction, how fast the simulation runs, runtime).`

 `10.
 Run the main scene.`

-I am currently actively working on this project, and I plan to adjust the parameters for the genetic algorithm around until the agents can go through a small set of maps in a reasonable time.
-I also plan on adding simple GUI to display the current generation amount, as well as some way to display past agent fitness values for each simulation.